-Acknowledgements

-The authors gratefully acknowledge the NOAA Air Resources Laboratory (ARL) for providing the HYSPLIT transport and dispersion model (Stein et al., 2015).
-We acknowledge Jihong Cole-Dai for providing data on the annual snow accumulation rate at the Summit.
+Acknowledgements.
+The authors gratefully acknowledge the NOAA Air Resources Laboratory (ARL) for providing the HYS-PLIT transport and dispersion model (Stein et al., 2015).
+We also wish to acknowledge Jihong Cole-Dai for providing data on the annual snow accumulation rate at the Summit site.